List of international cricket centuries by Ricky Ponting

-Ricky Ponting is a retired Australian cricketer and former captain of the Australia national cricket team.
-He has scored centuries (100 or more runs) on 41 occasions in Test cricket and 38 times in One Day International (ODI) matches, both of which are Australian records.
+Ricky Ponting is a former Australian cricketer and captain of the Australia national cricket team.
+He has scored centuries (100 or more runs) on 41 occasions in Test cricket and 30 times in One Day International (ODI) matches, both of which are Australian records.
 In Test matches, Ponting has scored hundreds against all Test playing countries.
 He is third (41) in the list of Test century-makers, behind Sachin Tendulkar (51) & Jacques Kallis (45).
 Ponting's first Test century was achieved against England at Headingley in 1997, when he scored 127.
 His highest innings is 257, scored against India in late-2003 at the Melbourne Cricket Ground.
 Ponting, among 41 centuries, has scored 6 double centuries, while his Test centuries have been made at 21 cricket grounds, including 15 at venues outside Australia.
 Ponting has been dismissed four times in the nineties, along with 96 on his Test debut.
 Ponting has scored centuries in both innings of a Test three times, equalling the record set by Sunil Gavaskar.
 This included a century in each innings of his 100th Test match thus becoming the only player in history to achieve that feat.
 In that match he also guided Australia to a successful run chase against South Africa on the final day.
 In 2006, Ponting scored seven centuries, the most by an Australian in a year.